The Dangers of Backing Up Case

 The driver knew that a Saturday afternoon in June would mean lots of children and families in the area; that the roller coasters would be running and that children would be distracted by the noises, sights and smells of the amusement park.
 The driver also knew that the truck had poor visibility, particularly when backing up.
 With all this knowledge, the driver arrived to drop off inventory at 2:00 pm on a Saturday when the gate was closed and the park was open to the public.

 Below is the view out the back window of the truck, with the tailgate up and with the tailgate down.
 The man standing behind the truck is 5 ft 11 inches tall.
 The child was 3 ft 2 inches tall.
 In the second picture, you can just see the top of an orange cone in front of the man, which represents the height of the child.

-We filed suit against the truck driver for failure to maintain a proper lookout and failure to exercise the appropriate standard of care when operating a vehicle, and successfully resolved the case on behalf of the family.
+We filed a wrongful death suit against the truck driver for failure to maintain a proper lookout and failure to exercise the appropriate standard of care when operating a vehicle, and successfully resolved the case on behalf of the family.
 Our experts testified that not only did the driver have a duty to yield to pedestrians on the sidewalk, but he also had a duty to warn that he was backing up.
 The driver knew that it would be difficult to see pedestrians as he was backing out of the driveway.
 Add to this that the driveway itself was dangerous because of a relatively blind position caused by large concrete columns.
 Our experts testified that a spotter would be needed to back out of this driveway; or at a minimum, the driver should have warned the public that he was backing up by sounding the horn several times.
 The truck driver did not have a spotter and he never sounded his horn or made any other warning that he intended to back up.